openhab/openhab-js/README.md

 #### Cloud Notification Actions

-(optional action if openhab-cloud is installed)
+Note: Optional action if [openHAB Cloud Connector](https://www.openhab.org/addons/integrations/openhabcloud/) is installed.

-Notification actions may be placed in Rules to send alerts to mobile devices registered with an [openHAB Cloud instance](https://github.com/openhab/openhab-cloud) such as [myopenHAB.org](https://myopenhab.org/).
+Notification actions may be placed in rules to send alerts to mobile devices registered with an [openHAB Cloud instance](https://github.com/openhab/openhab-cloud) such as [myopenHAB.org](https://myopenhab.org/).

 For available actions have a look at the [Cloud Notification Actions Docs](https://www.openhab.org/docs/configuration/actions.html#cloud-notification-actions).